voxel51/fiftyone-teams-app-deploy/docker/README.md

 #### Enabling FiftyOne Teams Plugins

-FiftyOne Teams v1.3.0 officially introduces [Plugins](https://docs.voxel51.com/plugins/index.html) to customize and extend the functionality of FiftyOne Teams in your environment.
+FiftyOne Teams v1.3.0 includes significant enhancements for [Plugins](https://docs.voxel51.com/plugins/index.html) to customize and extend the functionality of FiftyOne Teams in your environment.
 There are three modes for plugins:

 - Builtin Plugins Only - no changes are required for this mode.
-- Plugins run in the `fiftyone-app` deployment - to enabled this mode:
+- Plugins run in the `fiftyone-app` deployment - to enable this mode:
     - you should use the `compose.plugins.yaml` instead of the `compose.yaml` in this repository.
 Your `docker compose` command might look like:<br>
         `docker compose -f compose.plugins.yaml -f compose.override.yaml up -d`
-    - expose the `teams-api` for SDK access
 - Plugins run in a dedicated `teams-plugins` deployment - to enable this mode:
     - you should use the `compose.dedicated-plugins.yaml` instead of the `compose.yaml` in this repository.
 Your `docker compose` command might look like:<br>
         `docker compose -f compose.dedicated-plugins.yaml -f compose.override.yaml up -d`
-	- expose the `teams-api` for SDK access

 Both the `compose.plugins.yaml` and the `compose.dedicated-plugins.yaml` create a new Docker Volume that is shared between FiftyOne Teams services.
 If you have a multi-node deployment you will need to establish a storage solution that allows the appropriate deployments to access the deployed plugins.

+    - If plugins share the `fiftyone-app` deployment, `fiftyone-app` containers require `read` access to plugin storage while `fiftyone-api` containers require `read-write` access to plugin storage
+	- If plugins are run in a dedicated `teams-plugins` deployment, `teams-plugins` containers require `read` access to plugin storage while `fiftyone-api` containers require `read-write` access to plugin storage

-Plugins are deployed using the FiftyOne Teams SDK; any early-adopter plugins installed via manual methods will need to be redeployed using the FiftyOne Teams SDK.
+Plugins are deployed using the FiftyOne Teams UI at `/settings/plugins`; any early-adopter plugins installed via manual methods will need to be redeployed using the FiftyOne Teams UI.

 #### Storage Credentials and `FIFTYONE_ENCRYPTION_KEY`